 If you’re looking for crowdfunding platforms to launch your business or creative projects, here are some of the best crowdfunding sites to consider.

 Kickstarter is one of the biggest names in the crowdfunding space.
+So it has a solid reputation and lots of tools for engaging with backers.
 It’s mainly for creative projects, from comics to music.
 And you must run a successful campaign to receive funds.

 Indiegogo connects small businesses with early adopters.
 It’s ideal for innovative projects and companies that solve a specific need.
 In addition to crowdfunding, they also connect companies with experts for things like prototyping and marketing.

 GoFundMe is among the best crowdfunding sites for individuals.
-But it may also apply to businesses, especially those looking for general community support.
+But it may also apply to businesses, especially those looking for general community support, since it supports a range of projects.
 This may be the best crowdfunding site for charitable initiatives or social causes.

 Fundable offers a crowdfunding platform specifically for businesses.
 There are several models to choose from based on your company’s goals.
-It’s also popular with potential investors.
+It’s also popular with potential investors and offers many tools for engaging with backers.

 Fundly is a fundraising page for individuals and nonprofits.
 So it’s not ideal for general business crowdfunding.
 However, it may be relevant for certain initiatives with a social angle, or business owners raising money for personal causes.